opendistro/for-elasticsearch-docs/docs/install/rpm.md

 You can also modify the values in `/etc/sysconfig/elasticsearch` (`JAVA_HOME`, most notably), `/etc/elasticsearch/elasticsearch.yml`, and `/etc/elasticsearch/jvm.options` (to set the heap size, most notably).
 To learn more, see [Elasticsearch configuration](../../elasticsearch/configuration/) and [Important Settings](../docker#important-settings) on the Docker page.

-### Setup Performance Analyzer
+### (Optional) Set up Performance Analyzer

-By default, Performance Analyzer's endpoints will not be accessible from outside the host machine.
+By default, Performance Analyzer's endpoints are not accessible from outside the host machine.

-To edit this behavior you'll need to modify the plugin configuration.
-First navigate to your `ES_HOME` which is `/usr/share/elasticsearch` for a standard installation.
+To edit this behavior, modify the plugin configuration.
+First navigate to `ES_HOME`, which is `/usr/share/elasticsearch` for a standard installation.

 ```bash
 cd $ES_HOME # navigate to the Elasticsearch home directory